JumpStart is a self-paced, online technology course for the thoughtful educator.

 Your Instructor

-After spending over 11 years in the classroom, both at the K-12 level and the college level, I created my website, Cult of Pedagogy, to be a place where teachers could fully geek out on teaching.
-Since 2013, I've been researching and sharing effective teaching practices, exploring the social and emotional stuff that impacts our work, sampling the tech tools that help us along the way, and looking inside real classrooms to learn from teachers who are thinking outside the box.
+At the end of that run, I thought I knew a lot about teaching.
+Then in 2013 I created my website, Cult of Pedagogy, to be a place where teachers could fully geek out on our craft.
+Since then, I've learned so much more about this profession than I ever did when I was doing it.
+For over a decade, I have been researching and sharing effective teaching practices, exploring the social and emotional stuff that impacts our work, sampling the tech tools that help us along the way, and looking inside real classrooms to learn from teachers who are thinking outside the box.
+I learn new things every day from the teachers, researchers, and experts who share their knowledge with me on my site, and my goal is to shape that knowledge into digestible packages I can deliver to classroom teachers everywhere so you can get better every day.

 Get started now!